mwgeurts/viewray_radiso/README.md

 ## Installation and Use

-To run this application, copy all MATLAB .m and .fig files into a directory with read/write access and then execute ArcCheckRadIso.m.
+To install this application, copy all MATLAB .m and .fig files into a directory with read/write access.
+If using git, execute `git clone https://github.com/mwgeurts/viewray_radiso`.

+To run this application, navigate to the installation path and execute `ArcCheckRadIso` in MATLAB.
 Global configuration variables can be modified by changing the values in `ArcCheckRadIso_OpeningFcn` prior to execution.
 A log file will automatically be created in the same directory and can be used for troubleshooting.
 For instructions on acquiring the input data, see [Measurement Instructions](README.md#measurement-instructions).
 For information about software version and configuration pre-requisities, see [Compatibility and Requirements](README.md#compatibility-and-requirements).

 ## Measurement Instructions

 The following steps illustrate how to acquire and process radiation isocenter measurements using the Sun Nuclear MR compatible ArcCHECK on a ViewRay treatment system.

+### Set up the ArcCHECK

+1. Place the SNC ArcCHECK on the treatment couch
+2. Connect the ArcCHECK to the Physics Workstation using the PIM and designated cable
+3. Launch the SNC Patient software on the Physics Workstation
+  1. The SNC Patient application will automatically collect a background reading
+4. Place a level along the top of the ArcCHECK and adjust the feet until it reads level
+5. Roll the ArcCHECK until it is level using the left and right coronal wall lasers
+6. Align the center of the phantom to the lasers in the IEC X, Y, and Z directions
+7. Record the current couch position
+8. Press the ENABLE and ISO buttons on the Couch Control Panel to move the couch from virtual to mechanical isocenter

+### Collect Data

+1. On the ViewRay TPDS, select Tools > QA Procedure and select the Calibration tab
+2. Select an arbitrary phantom and click Load Phantom
+3. Under Beam Setup and Controls, select Head 1
+4. Set Delivery Angle to 0 degrees
+5. Under MLC Setup, set the following MLC positions: X1/Y1 = -5.25 cm, X2/Y2 = +5.25 cm
+6. Click Set Shape to apply the MLC positions
+8. Enter 30 seconds as the Beam-On Time
+9. Click Prepare Beam Setup
+10. Click Enable Beam On
+11. On the Treatment Control Panel, wait for the ready light to appear, then press Beam On
+12. In the SNC Patient application, select Measure
+13. Wait for the beam to be delivered
+14. Change the Delivery Angle to 10 degrees
+15. Click Prepare Beam Setup
+16. Click Enable Beam On
+17. On the Treatment Control Panel, wait for the ready light to appear, then press Beam On
+18. Wait for the beam to be delivered
+19. Repeat the steps above for the remaining angles for Head 1: 0 to 180 degrees in 10 degree increments
+  1. Skip 130 degrees as it will be incident on the couch edge, thereby reducing the quality of the results
+20. In the SNC Patient application, select Stop
+21. Save the file as _H1 G0 to G180.acm_
+22. Repeat for the remaining two heads (Head 2 from 90 to 270, Head 3 from 270 to 90)
+  1. Skip 130 and 230 degrees as they will be incident on the couch edge

+### Analyze Radiation Isocenter Data

+1. Execute the `ArcCheckRadIso` in MATLAB
+2. Under Head 1, click Browse to load the SNC ArcCHECK Multi-Frame export _H1 G0 to G180.acm_
+3. Continue to load the remaining heads
+4. Review the resulting profile comparisons and statistics
+  1. Verify that the minimum radius is less than 2 mm
+  2. Verify that the IEC X, Y, and Z position of each radius is less than 1 mm and less than 1 mm in any direction from the  isocenter position of the two other heads

 ## MLC Offset